taisei-project/taisei/doc/GAME.rst

    and Life meters so they can’t hurt you, but you can’t use your bombs either.

--  **Survival Spell** Rarely, a very strong boss can invoke a Spell Card that makes them completely invincible-- turning their health bar blue.
+-  **Survival Spell**: Rarely, a very strong boss can invoke a Spell Card that makes them completely invincible-- turning their health bar blue.